walterl/updog/README.md

 Here you can list supported unpacking actions to perform on the downloaded/copied release file.

+Currently the supported unpacking actions are:
-The only unpacking action currently supported is `:unzip`, which will unzip the downloaded file to a temporary directory.
+* `:unzip`, which will unzip the downloaded file to a temporary directory, and
+* `:extract`, which will extract any archive, based no its extension, to a temporary directory.

+`:extract` also supports zip files, so there's really no reason to use `:unzip`.

 ### `:post-install` (optional)
 A list of supported actions to perform _after_ the app binary was